nsopt3/ECE_366_Project_2/README.md

 Aided in researching how to write the MIPS code for performing division via the subtraction method.
 Lecture slides were referenced.

+#### Contributions for part C:

+Assisted Declan in coding by discussing how to merge parts a and b and writing pseudo code.

 -----------------------------------------------------------------------------------------------------------------------------------------

 ### Ephren Manning, UIN: 668722451